 - Each team may have an unlimited amount of parental and community support.

 Although the Idaho TECH Mars Rover Challenge is sponsored by NASA Idaho Space Grant Consortium, the school is responsible for additional expenses.
-Please refer to Cost & Registration for details.
+Please refer to the Cost & Registration page for details.
 Many schools rely on community fundraising or company sponsorship to assist with expenses.

 - Poster Budget: no more than $30